opensumi/di/README.md

 });
 ```

-Here we use a `ValueProvider`, and its role is to provide a value:
+We use a `ValueProvider` here, and its role is to provide a value:

 ```ts
 interface ValueProvider {